Francesco149/templeos-on-bare-metal/README.md

 with old 775 era parts (msi g41m-p33 combo + intel q9650) and found an old ide dvd burner that I used to burn the iso to a dvd

+another thing to note is that you must use PS2 mouse and keyboard, usb is not supported

 this was enough to boot from dvd on the temporary machine.

 the next step is to see if i can get it to install on a hdd or ssd. you